antimof/UxPlay/README.txt

     to check returning clients; a simpler method for generating a persistent public key (based on the MAC address, which can be set in the UxPlay startup file) is now the default.
-(The OpenSSL "pem-file" method introduced in 1.67 is still available with the '-key" option.)*
+(The OpenSSL "pem-file" method introduced in 1.67 is still available with the "-key" option.)*

 ## Highlights: